ErpNetDocs/tech/advanced/document-flow/generation.md

 - **Target document entity type**<br>

 The entity type of a target document.
-The generation procedure can only generate documents with a specified entity type.
+A generation procedure only generates documents with specified entity type.
 Each document type can specify different user-defined document types only within this specified type.

 - **Description**<br>